 The resource is designed to assist students and researchers at all levels with their research.
 It aims to build basic archival and information literacy, and outline useful historical research methods.
-Its lessons offer both a broad introduction to the work of the Special Collections and Archives Department and its collections, as well as specific research advice relating to historic research methods, the consultation of archival diaries as sources for social history, and guidance relating to the reading and transcription of archival sources.
+Its lessons offer both a broad introduction to the work of the Special Collections and Archives Department and its collections, as well as specific research advice relating to historical research and critical analysis, the consultation of archival diaries as sources for social history, and guidance relating to the reading and transcription of archival sources.

-The ‘TITLE’ project is a collaboration between Special Collections and Archives (archival expertise) and the Department of History (subject-matter expertise) to develop an online digital resource that can be used for self-guided teaching, and within a classroom context.
+The ‘Opening a window to the past: researching archival diaries‘ project is a collaboration between Special Collections and Archives (archival expertise) and the Department of History (subject-matter expertise) to develop an online digital resource that can be used for self-guided teaching, and within a classroom context.
 We hope this will encourage greater engagement with Special Collections and Archives by students (as a learning tool) and lecturers (as a teaching tool).

-The project was funded under the 2019 Strategic Alignment Teaching and Learning Enhancement (SATLE) Fund by the National Forum for Teaching and Learning in Higher Education (T&L) and launched in May 2021.
+The project was funded under the 2019 Strategic Alignment Teaching and Learning Enhancement (SATLE) Fund by the National Forum for the Enhancement of Teaching and Learning in Higher Education (T&L) and launched in May 2021.

 The project aligns with three of T&L’s four strategic priorities:

 Relatively simplistic technology can greatly enhance student and faculty access to lesser-known resources already available at the Glucksman Library.
 This online resource allows students to access these resources from any location, which is particularly useful for inclusion on blended learning programmes.
 It was designed with best practice in online teaching in mind, but ultimately, as a resource that is simple to use and maintain.

 Teaching and Learning Enhancement Within and Across Disciplines